NangmanHunter/doc/README.md

-# doc
+# Doc
-doc for html/css/javascript/jquery ... /color/border etc
+📚Doc for html/css/javascript/jquery ... /color/border etc.
+This page for 🗂️arranging 🔨**tool**.